Yedelo/YedelMod/README.md

 <details><summary>Easy atlas verdicts</summary>

-Adds keybinds for Atlas that automatically click on the two verdicts.
+Adds keybinds for Atlas that automatically click on the two verdicts, bound to O and P by default.
 - This automatically clicks for you, so it is use at your own risk.

 ![image](https://github.com/Yedelo/YedelMod/assets/158670400/ddd76d06-0f23-43b5-a297-3d5bbe59dfcf)